Abdallah-Alqiran/Kotlin-Tasks/README.md

 ## Contents

 - **Task 1:** Memes App – A simple project showcasing two memes with some basic text for practice.
+- **Task 2:** Set and Map task – A simple task using map and set for practice.
+- **Task 3:** Simple portofolio – A simple page that contain some informations about me using constraint layout.

 ---